-Is a magnificent space of modern Mexican architecture located in Chapultepec Park, one of the most beautiful and emblematic zones of Mexico City, very near the Museum of Modern Art and Chapultepec Castle.
+Is a magnificent space of modern Mexican architecture in Chapultepec Park, one of the most beautiful and emblematic zones of Mexico City, very near the Museum of Modern Art and Chapultepec Castle.

 South of Mexico City:

 The Sculptural Space at UNAM

 The UNAM’s Sculptural Space is one of the most important Land Art sites around the globe; planned as a space to gaze, read, think, meditate, invent, create, sing or enjoy, where nature and sculptures are perfectly integrated.
 Created and built over lava rock from the last Xitle volcano eruption 2000 years ago.
-It was the felicitous concurrence of six artists who managed to combine their individual talents and efforts.
+This Land Art work was the felicitous concurrence of six artists who managed to combine their individual talents and efforts.
 Read more…

 The Dolores Olmedo Museum

 A magnificent collection of Diego Rivera, Frida Kahlo and Angelina Beloff´s works and arts from other international artists shown on temporary expositions; shown in what it was a sixteen hundred century hacienda.
 A very pleasant place to visit with a magnificent natural garden.
 Read More…

 Frida Kahlo Museum, The Blue House

-A beautiful space in the Mexico City neighborhood of Coyoacan.
-The Khalo’s family home at the start of the XX century.
-Transformed by Frida over the years with the addition of pre-Hispanic.
+A beautiful space in the Mexico City neighborhood of Coyoacan, the Khalo family house; built at the start of the XX century and transformed by Frida over the years by adding some pre-Hispanic elements.
 This is where Frida lived the last years of her life, after her separation from the painter Diego Rivera.

 The Diego Rivera Studio House

-The Diego Rivera Studio House, in Mexico City´s San Angel area.
+The Diego Rivera Studio House, in Mexico City’s San Angel neighborhood.
 A novelty in its day.
 The house´s rooms and gardens still keep the original freshness of the design that architect Juan O’Gorman infused into this work.
 It is a must see example of functionalist architecture in Latin America.

 Leon (Liev) Trotsky Museum House in Mexico City

 In 1937 Leon Trotsky, one of the central figures of the Russian Revolution, arrived in Mexico where he was granted asylum and received, in the port of Tampico, by Frida Khalo and by other friends and comrades.